mothur/mothur.github.io/_wiki/miseq_sop.md

 OTUs 4, 5, and 6 are significantly different between the two groups and are significantly elevated in the late samples

+## ASV-based analysis

+ASV-based analysis is the same as OTU-based analysis, but at a different taxonomic scale.
+We will leave you on your own to replicate the OTU-based analyses described above with the ASV data.

 ## Phylotype-based analysis